BeeGroup-cimne/raw_store/README.md

 ]
 config = beelib.beeconfig.read_config()
 producer = beelib.beekafka.create_kafka_producer(config['kafka'], encoding="JSON")
+# additionally add 'druid' parameter to send the data to druid
 beelib.beekafka.send_to_kafka(producer, "test.hbase", None, data, table="sourceAPI:raw_sourceAPI_PT1H_", row_keys=["id", "time"])
 ```
+**TIPS:**
+>
-**notice that when first creating a topic, we must need to wait up to 5 minutes for the consumer to detect the new topic and
+>*When creating a new topic first, we must wait up to 5 minutes for the consumer to detect the new topic and
+subscribe to it.*

-subscribe to it.
-All messages sent before the subscription will be lost.
+>*All messages sent before the subscription will be lost.
 We recommend to create the topic and wait for
-the consumer to subscribe**
+the consumer to subscribe*

+>*Notice the messages should be sent with the JSON encoding*

 The previous example will create the key as `id~time` and the columns `info:<field>` and store it in the table `sourceAPI:raw_sourceAPI_PT1H_`